stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 object; that it was neither thoroughly human, nor wholly allied to any animal which Pawtuxet folk had ever seen or read about.

-  These words hummed in the doctor&rsquo;s mind as he rocked to and fro, squatting on the nitrous stone floor.
-He tried to drive them out, and repeated the Lord&rsquo;s Prayer to himself; eventually trailing off into a mnemonic hodge-podge like the modernistic   Waste Land
+  These words hummed in the doctor's mind as he rocked to and fro, squatting on the nitrous stone floor.
+He tried to drive them out, and repeated the Lord's Prayer to himself; eventually trailing off into a mnemonic hodge-podge like the modernistic   Waste Land
-of Mr. T. S. Eliot and finally reverting to the oft-repeated dual formula he had lately found in Ward&rsquo;s underground library:   &ldquo;Y&rsquo;ai &rsquo;ng&rsquo;ngah, Yog-Sothoth&rdquo;,   and so on till the final underlined   &ldquo;Zhro&rdquo;.
+of Mr. T. S. Eliot and finally reverting to the oft-repeated dual formula he had lately found in Ward's underground library:    "Y'ai 'ng'ngah, Yog-Sothoth ",   and so on till the final underlined    "Zhro ".
 It seemed to soothe him, and he staggered to his feet after a time; lamenting bitterly his fright-lost torch and looking wildly about for any gleam of light in the clutching inkiness of the chilly air.
 Think he would not; but he strained his eyes in every direction for some faint glint or reflection of the